nicolas-van/sonant-x-live/README.md

 A tracker web application to compose music in your brower.

 Sonant-X Live is build using [sonant-x](https://github.com/nicolas-van/sonant-x), a very small JavaScript synthesizer library.
-This application's purpose is to compose music for sonant-x that can then be embedded in small JavaScript demos or video games.
+This application's maini purpose is to compose music for sonant-x that can then be embedded in small JavaScript demos or video games.

 Sonant-X Live is a fork of Sonant Live by Marcus Geelnard.